aamc.org does not support this web browser.

 AAMC Resident Readiness Survey Frequently Asked Questions

 1. Why is the AAMC doing this?
 What problems will this solve?
-The AAMC Resident Readiness Survey (RRS) will eliminate the need for the schools to create and administer local surveys and will reduce the number of different school-specific surveys throughout the year that are sent to Program Directors (PDs).
-It will assist the medical schools with their continuous quality improvement processes and the evaluation of the school’s overall effectiveness in preparing students for graduate medical education.
-Ultimately, the AAMC Resident Readiness Survey should improve the transition from UME to GME and the feedback between leaders within and across these schools and programs.
+The AAMC Resident Readiness Survey (RRS) eliminates the need for schools to create and administer local surveys and reduces the number of school-specific surveys that are sent to Program Directors (PDs).
+It also assists medical schools with their continuous quality improvement processes and the evaluation of the school’s overall effectiveness in preparing students for graduate medical education.
+Ultimately, the AAMC Resident Readiness Survey streamlines the feedback between schools and programs during the transition from UME to GME.

 2. What is timing of this project?
-Each academic year, the AAMC will survey the Program Directors (PDs) from January through March during the first milestone reporting period.
-Reports are available each Spring.
+Each academic year, the AAMC surveys Program Directors (PDs) from January through March during the first milestone reporting period.
+Reports are available each April.

-4. If a learner does not want their program director to complete a resident readiness survey about them, what is the process for the learner to make sure their program director knows this and does not complete the survey?
-Student/residents may opt-out of the process.
-Those who complete ERAS applications, starting with the 2020 ERAS Cycle, are informed that their assessment data for PGY-1 may be collected by the AAMC and provided to their medical school of graduation, subject to certain conditions.
-If an ERAS applicant does not want to participate in the RRS, they may email privacy@aamc.org and request to opt-out.
-PDs will only receive requests for surveys of those residents who: 1) completed at least one ERAS application (and hence, were notified of the process); 2) are NOT on the opt-out list; and 3) graduated from a participating school (i.e., has signed an agreement with the AAMC).
-A resident may make a request to their program director to not complete the survey.
+5. If a learner does not want their program director to complete a resident readiness survey about them, what is the process for the learner to make sure their program director knows this and does not complete the survey?
+Students/residents may opt out of the process.
+Those who start an ERAS application, starting with the 2020 ERAS Cycle, are informed that their assessment data for PGY-1 may be collected by the AAMC and provided to their medical school of graduation, subject to certain conditions.
+If an ERAS applicant does not want to participate in the RRS, they may email privacy@aamc.org and request to opt out.
+PDs will only receive requests for surveys of those residents who: 1) started at least one ERAS application (and hence, were notified of the process); 2) are NOT on the opt-out list; 3) graduated from a participating school (i.e., has signed an agreement with the AAMC), and 4) were verified by their program in GME Track.
+A resident may also make a request to their program director to not complete the survey.
 It is entirely up to the PD to decide whether to abide by the request.
-The AAMC is not involved in this decision.
+The AAMC is not involved in that decision.

-5. Will the PD be required to participate?
+6. Will the PD be required to participate?
 No, participation is voluntary.
-Further, it is the responsibility of the PD to determine whether the PD may share the information per institutional policy.
+Further, it is the responsibility of the PD to determine whether the PD may share feedback per institutional policy.
 This is the current state with all school-generated surveys sent to program directors about resident readiness.

 7. What will the AAMC do with the data?
-The AAMC will provide the data to the medical school of graduation for each resident by creating a school specific report, including identified (by resident name) data.
-For MD-granting medical schools, the reports will be available to specified medical school contacts via a secure portal – the Medical School Profile System (MSPS).
-For DO-granting medical schools, the reports will be delivered to specified medical school contacts via a secure file transfer system.
+The AAMC provides the data to the medical school of graduation for each resident by creating a school-specific report, including identified (by resident name) data.
+For MD-granting medical schools, the reports are available to specified medical school contacts via a secure portal – the Medical School Profile System (MSPS).
+For DO-granting medical schools, the reports are delivered to specified medical school contacts via a secure file transfer system.
 The AAMC may also use the data for its own presentations, publications, and analysis, subject to the AAMC Privacy Statement and the participation agreement.

 8. Will the national data be published in aggregate or somehow placed in the public domain?
-Each year the AAMC will publish the national Resident Readiness Survey Report publicly on the RRS website.
-The AAMC will not share individual, program, or school identified data with the public or with accrediting bodies.
+Each year, the AAMC publishes the national Resident Readiness Survey Report publicly on the RRS website.
+The AAMC does not share individual, program, or school identified data with the public or with accrediting bodies.

-9. How long will the survey take to complete?
-The survey took, on average, under 3 minutes to complete one survey per PGY-1 resident.
+9. How long does the survey take to complete?
+The survey takes, on average, under 3 minutes to complete one survey per PGY-1 resident.

 10. How long will the data be stored?
 The AAMC will store the data indefinitely or as long as the data are useful.